-Perhaps this is the year to suggest that some of the gift buying that has become excessive can be cut back on slightly.
+Perhaps this is the year, above all others, to suggest that some of the gift buying that has become excessive can be cut back on slightly.
 Times are tough for so many people.
 Set a budget, stick to your limit.
 It really is the thought that counts.
 Something you have put a great deal of thought into, but costs a fiver, is preferable every time to a gift five-times as expensive that makes the recipient feel you don’t know them at all.
 We’ve got ideas aplenty in our Gifts & Wrapping section.

 - Peruse and shop online, starting with the purchase of an array of mailing and packaging materials.

-- Buy Christmas gifts, focusing on stocking fillers and presents you will need to send abroad or hand out early in December.
+- Buy Christmas gifts, focusing on stocking fillers and presents you will need to mail abroad or post in the UK.

 - Search out Secret Santa gifts you may need for work, church or home.